-Kashgar's 35m deep space TT&C station [35 米深空测控站] was designed and built by a team from the 54th Research Institute of CETC [中国电子科技集团公司第五十四研究所], a certified primary contractor for the PLA.
-The project was initiated in 2008 and completed at the end of 2012.142 It is roughly situated about 160km south of Kashgar in a part of the desert referred to as the Heizi Gobi [黑孜戈壁].
+Kashgar's 35m Deep Space TT&C station [35米深空测控站] was designed and built by a team from the 54th Research Institute of CETC, a certified primary contractor for the PLA.
+The project was initiated in 2008 and completed at the end of 2012.139 It is roughly situated about 160 km south of Kashgar in a part of the desert referred to as the Heizi Gobi [黑孜戈壁].

-The Kashgar station was designed and built by a team from the 54th Research Institute of CETC [中国电子科技集团公司第五十四研究所], a certified primary contractor for the PLA, and represents a major improvement in the Institutes' development of VLBI (Very Long Baseline Interferometry) technology.
-The Kashgar 35-meter deep-space measurement and control station, along with a 65-meter radio telescope antenna in Sheshan, Shanghai, and a 50-meter radio telescope antenna in Beijing, form a VLBI network that has increased the accuracy of the ground station's angle measurement of deep-space targets by nearly three orders of magnitude.
+The Kashgar station represents a major improvement in the Institute's development of VLBI (Very Long Baseline Interferometry) technology.
+The station, along with a 65-meter radio telescope antenna in Sheshan, Shanghai, and a 50-meter radio telescope antenna in Beijing, form a VLBI network that has increased the accuracy of the ground station's angle measurement of deep-space targets by nearly three orders of magnitude.

-The Kashgar deep space Tracking station includes three 35-meter receivers.
+The Kashgar Deep Space tracking station includes three 35-meter receivers.
 Construction began in August 2011, with a single antenna completed by 2013.
 Two additional receivers were added in 2020.
-The station participates in the Chang'e 4 mission, communicating with the lunar orbiter and Yutu-2 rover on the surface of the moon.
+The station participates in the Chang'e 4 mission, communicating with the lunar orbiter and Yutu-2 rover on the surface of the Moon.

-The station appears to be a subordinate sub-station of the Kashgar TT&C station.143
+The station appears to be a subordinate sub-station of the Kashgar TT&C station.140